-Director Sidney Lumet’s (1924 – 2011) unassuming book Making Movies is simply written, effortlessly organized, casually connected and yet it delivers a mountain of insight on a fascinating topic: how are movies made?
+Director Sidney Lumet’s (1924 – 2011) unassuming book Making Movies is simply written, effortlessly organized, and casually connected, yet it delivers a mountain of insight on a fascinating topic: How are movies made?

 The first decision, of course, was whether to do the movie.
 I don’t know how other directors decide.
 I decide completely instinctively, very often on just one reading.
 This has produced very good movies and very bad ones.
 But it’s the way I’ve always done it, and I’m too old to change now.

 From what actors are really like (Paul Newman was quiet but extremely hard-working, Sean Connery bounded up stairs) to lengthy insight into how shots are determined, Lumet addresses the unseen aspect of movies both technically and creatively.
 He frames the book by addressing one of the most common questions: What exactly do directors do?

 But how much in charge am I?
 Is the movie un Film de Sidney Lumet?
 I’m dependent on weather, budget, what the leading lady had for breakfast, who the leading man is in love with.
 I’m dependent on the talents and idiosyncrasies, the moods and egos, the politics and personalities, of more than a hundred different people.
 And that’s just in the making of the movie.